ppsahu/Research-Assistant-Chrome-Extension/README.md

-# 🧠 Research Assistant Chrome Extension
+# 🧠 AI Powered Research Assistant - Chrome Extension

 A powerful AI Chrome Extension designed to help you highlight, save, and organize web content for later reference — all with just a few clicks.